Calibrations Scheduling Problem with Arbitrary Lengths and Activation Length: Unit-time jobs, many calibration types and activation length

 Since $j \in \{i~|~i \leq j \mbox{ and } u \leq r_i < v\}$, job $j$ is scheduled in all schedules that realize $F(j,u,v,t,k)$.

-Among such schedules, let $X$ denote the schedule of $F(j,u,v,t,k)$ in which the starting time of job $j$ is maximal.
-We claim that all jobs in $\{i \leq j, u \leq r_i < v\}$ that are released before or at $u'$ are completed at $u'$.
-If it is not the case, we could swap the execution of such a job with job $j$, getting in this way a feasible schedule with the same cost as before.
+Among such schedules, let $\mathcal{X}$ denote the schedule of $F(j,u,v,t,k)$ in which the starting time of job $j$ is maximal ($u'$ is maximal), and then $v'$ is maximal.
+We claim that all jobs in $\{i \leq j, u \leq r_i < v\}$ that are released before $u'$ are completed at $u'$.
+If it is not the case, we could swap the execution of such a job with the job $j$, getting in this way a feasible schedule with the same cost as before.
+More formally, let $i$ be a job with $\{i~|~i \leq j, u \leq r_i < u'\}$ that is scheduled after $u'+1$.
+We can swap the execution of job $i$ with job $j$, which results in a feasible schedule since job $j$ has larger deadline than the job $i$, and the job $i$ is released before $u'$.
 This will contradict the fact that the starting time of job $j$ is maximal.
+Similarly, it can be noticed that no job in $S(j-1,u,v)$ is released at time $u'$.
+Otherwise, this job would be scheduled at time $u'$ since its deadline is smaller than the deadline of the job $j$, which also contradicts the fact that $u'$ is maximal.